vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/code-coverage.md

 })
 ```

 Now let's install `solidity-coverage` and check our coverage score.
-Run
+Run:
 ```
 npm install --save solidity-coverage
 ```
-Now you have `solidity-coverage` command attached in your **cmd** and when we run the command we will see our coverage score.
+Now you have the `solidity-coverage` command and when we run the command we will see our coverage score:
 ```
 $ solidity-coverage
 Contract: Simple Storage contract